-- Administrative (eg review placement hours). - Educational (eg review of learning plan, theories and application to practice, critical reflection of placement experiences and direct practice with clients) - Supportive (eg Self-care/wellbeing)
+- Administrative (eg review placement hours). - Educational (eg review of learning plan, theories and application to practice, critical reflection of placement experiences and direct practice with clients). - Supportive (eg Self-care/wellbeing).

-Other nopes and goals for supervision and development:
+Other hopes and goals for supervision and development:

 Other relevant information or considerations for supervision:

-Signature: : (Field Educator)

-Signature: (Student)

-Agreement signed and dated on: